 - If an expense was missing or incorrect, add or edit the Expenses.

-- If the employee's basic settings (hourly rate, bank account, etc) were incorrect, update their details under Manage > Employees.
+- If the employee's basic settings (hourly rate, bank account, etc) were incorrect, update their details under People > Employees.

 Once the changes have been made, simply add the employee back into the draft pay (or recreate the pay, if you deleted it):